2019 French Open: Tournament

 The 2019 French Open is the 123rd edition of the French Open and is held at Stade Roland Garros in Paris.
 A new shot clock that gives 25 seconds for the player serving, between points are introduced.
 In the juniors tournament, service lets won't be featured.

 The tournament is an event run by the International Tennis Federation (ITF) and is part of the 2019 ATP Tour and the 2019 WTA Tour calendars under the Grand Slam category.
 The tournament consisted of both men's and women's singles and doubles draws as well as a mixed doubles event.

 There is a singles and doubles events for both boys and girls (players under 18), which is part of the Grade A category of tournaments, and singles and doubles events for men's and women's wheelchair tennis players under the Grand Slam category, also hosting singles and doubles events for wheelchair quad tennis for the first time.
 The tournament is played on clay courts and took place over a series of 23 courts, including the three main showcourts, Court Philippe Chatrier, Court Suzanne Lenglen and the newly opened Court Simonne Mathieu.

 Points and prize money

 Points distribution

-Below is a serie of tables for each of the competitions showing the ranking points on offer for each event.
+Below is a series of tables for each of the competitions showing the ranking points on offer for each event.